The-Politico/django-slack-forms/docs/Configuring-An-Endpoint.md

 `django-slack-forms` handles all the form validation and processing for you, but it doesn't know what to do with that data.
 While configuring an endpoint isn't required, without one all the data has nowhere to go.

 This is one of those points where the app's flexibility makes documentation difficult.
-The app will take any URL as a valid endpoint, which means you can set it up using your stack of choice (e.g. `Express`, `Flask`, `LAMP`, static files on S3, you could even spam `http://example.com` with POST requests if you really want to).
+The app will take any URL as a valid endpoint, which means you can set it up using your stack of choice (e.g. `Express`, `Flask`, `LAMP`, static files on S3, etc.).
 Since this is a pluggable Django app, the most obvious kind of endpoint is a [Django View](https://docs.djangoproject.com/en/2.1/topics/http/views/).

 Each form you create (as in each individual schema) can have its own endpoint.
-When a Slack form of that type is submitted, validated, and processed, your designated endpoint will receive a POST request with the processed data and some extra metadata.
+When a Slack form of that type is submitted, validated, and processed, your designated endpoint will receive a request with the processed data and some extra metadata.

 The data will be a JSON object with keys that match the `properties` you named in your JSON Schema.
 There will also be an extra key named `slackform_meta_data` which will be a stringified dictionary containing metadata.
 In order to use the metadata, you'll have to parse it (such as with `json.loads()` in Python or `JSON.parse()` in JavaScript).

 `django-slack-forms` will send the request and forget about the form data.
 It doesn't care about the response status (or lack thereof).
 It's up to your endpoint to be available, do whatever you need it to, and log errors in a manner appropriate for you.
 The app does come with a way to provide feedback to users in Slack which is detailed in the advanced [Slack Feedback](Slack-Feedback.md) section.

+## Registering An Endpoint

+In order to verify that requests to your endpoint are coming from `django-slack-forms` endpoints must be registered in the Django admin.
+Doing this is standard Django affair.
+Give it a unique name and URL.
+Once you save it, you should see a token.
+This token will be sent to the endpoint whenever a form is completed.

 ### Example
-Let's take a look at an example given that your form is using the following abbreviated JSON Schema (See [Creating Forms](Creating-Forms.md) for more on JSON Schema):
+Let's take a look at an example.
+Consider a form using the following abbreviated JSON Schema (See [Creating Forms](Creating-Forms.md) for more on JSON Schema):

 ```javascript
 {